|

 Beginning on the Wednesday of Fair Week (July 17th) the gates open to the public and all 4-H families and exhibitors must have 4-H wristbands to enter the Fair each day (through July 21st).

-• 4-H/FFA families with reserved RV camping spots ONLY:
+- 4-H/FFA families with reserved RV camping spots

 REQUIRED 4-H Project Interviews